-Here are some of the most common medicines used:
+Some of the most common medicines used are listed here:

 Rifampicin is an antibiotic.
 Normally a low dose is given at the start of the treatment and is gradually increased to stop the itch.
 It can cause urine, saliva and tears to turn an orange-red colour; this is harmless.